Brrovko/TalentScreener1/test/api-plan.md

 - Authentication
 - AI Question Generation API

+All tests are executed via HTTP to the real application instance running in Docker Compose.
+This ensures that the tests validate the actual deployed service behavior, including network, configuration, and integration aspects.

 Within each test file, tests will be grouped by HTTP method (GET, POST, PATCH, DELETE) and functionality.

 ### Test Scope